JeffrinMathew/Serverless-Microservices/README.md

 4. Give the API name as "DynamoDBOperations", keep everything as is, click "Create API"

 5. Each API is collection of resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS services.
-Typically, API resources are organized in a resource tree according to the application logic.
-At this time you only have the root resource, but let's add a resource next

 Click "Actions", then click "Create Resource"

 6. Input "DynamoDBManager" in the Resource Name, Resource Path will get populated.
 Click "Create Resource"
+7.

-7. Let's create a POST Method for our API.
+8. Let's create a POST Method for our API.
 With the "/dynamodbmanager" resource selected, Click "Actions" again and click "Create Method".

 8. Select "POST" from drop down , then click checkmark